+Action 2.2.2 should be expanded to avoid urban and rural residential encroachment on HPGTPs and their safe and effective functioning, to support the energy resource industry.
 APA's existing and planned infrastructure is critical to gas production and supply in the broader region and is fundamental in supporting economic activity in NSW.
-APA recommends Action 3.4 be amended as follows:
+Such acknowlegment is vital to support NSW energy supply for households and industry.
+APA recommends the following be added to Action 2.2.2: